 Rough translation?
 Liveaboard diving boats cater to the whims and needs of Scuba divers, on diving trips that can take anywhere from overnight to several weeks.

-If you live in California, shark cage diving at Guadalupe is a good example of liveaboard diving.
+If you live in North America, shark cage diving in California is a good example of liveaboard diving.
 While you can see Great White Sharks at the Farrallons on a (very long) day trip, you’d need to spend 5 days on a specially built liveaboard dive boat to make the 260 mile journey from San Diego to Guadalupe and back again, with three days of diving in between.

 Life on a Liveaboard